Kaktotak00p/MLAI-11/ReadMe.md

 python mlagents_cpu_monitor.py --env path/to/your/build
 ~~~

-If no flag is provided the script will try to run the ./Project/build/testBuild.x86_64 build
+If no flag is provided, the script will try to run the ./Project/build/testBuild.x86_64 build

 If you want to just run the training, you have to put a command in the terminal: